 \subsubsection{Turntable}

-The body inside the ACU is a stainless steel turntable including a turntable and four mechanically independent motor/spool mechanisms.
-Each spool is able to deploy a source (an UV fiber with a diffuser ball, a radioactive source, or some auxiliary device which can be attached to the standard source connector) into the CD along the central axis.
+The body inside the ACU is a steel turntable including four mechanically independent motor/spool mechanisms.
+Each spool is able to deploy a source (a UV fiber with a diffuser ball, a radioactive source, or some auxiliary device which can be attached to the standard source connector) into the CD along the central axis.
 The four spools are installed with azimuthal separation of 90$^{\circ}$, as shown in Fig.~\ref{ACU_top_view}.

 The turntable is capable of turning clockwise or counter-clockwise by a servo motor installed at the center of its supporting structure.
 The center of each source is radially displaced from the center of the turntable by 620 mm.
 Once it is aligned with the 150~mm hole at the bottom plate, the source can be deployed into the CD.